benedikt-samwer/imperial_genetic_algorithm_group_project/README.md

 We must configure a circuit of identical separation units so that two valuable minerals—**palusznium (P)** and **gormanium (G)**—are recovered profitably while punishing waste entrainment and oversized equipment.
 The design space (both topology **and** unit volumes) is combinatorial, so we use a **genetic algorithm** (GA) to search it.

-Full background → *docs/Problem Statement for Genetic Algorithms Project 2025.pdf*.
+Full background → *Problem Statement for Genetic Algorithms Project 2025.pdf*.

 ---